 Mr. Burrow has a longtime interest in rapid rail transit systems.
 He has studied the topic in depth, and enjoys seeing and using the systems in various cities.
-In America he has ridden on the transit systems in greater New York (NYC subway, PATH, Hudson-Bergen light rail, NJ Transit, Long Island Railroad, MetroNorth, JFK Airtrain, Newark city subway, and Newark airport monorail), Atlanta (MARTA subway), Chicago (CTA, Metra, South Shore commuter rail, and O'Hare rapid transit), Washington (subway), Baltimore (subway and light rail), New Orleans (streetcar), St. Louis (light rail), Denver (light rail, commuter rail, and airport tram), Cleveland (subway and light rail), Boston (subway and commuter rail), Philadelphia (SEPTA subway and commuter rail, PATCO, and the River Line), Los Angeles (subway, light rail, and commuter rail), Detroit (people mover), San Diego (trolley), Portland (light rail and streetcar), Miami (light rail and people mover), Orlando (airport transit), Memphis (triolley), Minneapolis/St. Paul (light rail, Northstar commuter rail, and airport tram), Pittsburgh (light rail and incline), Houston (airport transit system), Buffalo (NFTA metro), Austin (light rail), Dallas (light rail, trolley, Las Colinas people mover, and DFW airport transit), Seattle (light rail, monorail, and airport transit), Salt Lake City (light rail, commuter rail, and streetcar), Sacramento (light rail), and the San Francisco Bay area (cable car, MUNI light rail, VTA light rail, CalTrain, Capitol corridor, and BART system), Phoenix (light rail and PHX SkyTrain), Dubuque (funicular), and San Juan (Tren Urbano).
+In America he has ridden on the transit systems in greater New York (NYC subway, PATH, Hudson-Bergen light rail, NJ Transit, Long Island Railroad, MetroNorth, JFK Airtrain, Newark city subway, and Newark airport monorail), Atlanta (MARTA subway and airport "plane train"), Chicago (CTA, Metra, South Shore commuter rail, and O'Hare rapid transit), Washington (subway), Baltimore (subway, tram, and light rail), New Orleans (streetcar), St. Louis (light rail), Kansas City (streetcar), Denver (light rail, commuter rail, and airport tram), Cleveland (subway and light rail), Boston (subway and commuter rail), Philadelphia (SEPTA subway and commuter rail, Norristown high speed line, PATCO, and the River Line), Los Angeles (subway, light rail, and commuter rail), Detroit (people mover), San Diego (trolley), Portland (light rail and streetcar), Miami (light rail and people mover), Orlando (airport transit), Memphis (triolley), Minneapolis/St. Paul (light rail, Northstar commuter rail, and airport tram), Pittsburgh (light rail and incline), Houston (airport transit system), Buffalo (NFTA metro), Austin (light rail), Dallas/Fort Worth (light rail, trolley, Las Colinas people mover, Trinity Rail Express, TexRail, and DFW airport transit), Oklahoma City (streetcar), Seattle (light rail, streetcar, monorail, and airport transit), Salt Lake City (light rail, commuter rail, and streetcar), Sacramento (light rail), the San Francisco Bay area (cable car, MUNI light rail, VTA light rail, CalTrain, Capitol corridor, SFO AirTrain, and BART system), Phoenix (light rail and PHX SkyTrain), Dubuque (funicular), and San Juan (Tren Urbano).
 His favorite of these systems is the historic Chicago 'L'.
 Overseas he has explored the public transit systems in Madrid (his favorite of this group), London, Barcelona, Moscow, Kiev, Paris, Mexico City, Toronto, Calgary, Vancouver, Montreal, and Ottawa.
 As more and more cities expand their rail transit systems, he hopes to explore many other systems in the coming years.